 At their own expense, employees may enroll in supplemental insurance programs through the Region XI Co-Op, Financial Benefit Services.
 Premiums for these programs can be paid by payroll deduction.
-Employees should contact Ms. Christy Clark for more information.
+Employees should contact the school office for more information.

 Cafeteria Plan Benefits (Section 125)